 We see some of the carnage — but “City of Ghosts” is focused not on the news, but on the people who risk everything to spread it.
 That makes it a less immersive and immediate piece of filmmaking than “Cartel Land,” though no less valuable.
 Heineman finds a fascinating perspective on the unfolding tragedy, and finds heroes in an unexpected place (and, for many people these days, an unexpected profession).

 Afineevsky’s “Cries From Syria” does not so much look for heroes as show the awful face of tragedy.
-A warning might be in order: The doc, which will air on HBO, might well be the hardest film to sit through in the Sundance lineup — not because it’s bad, but because it is so overwhelmingly sad.
+A warning might be in order: The doc, which debuted on HBO in March, might well be the hardest film to sit through in the Sundance lineup — not because it’s bad, but because it is so overwhelmingly sad.

 The film opens with a shot of the corpse of a young boy, lying face-down on a Mediterranean beach after drowning when a boatload of Syrian refugees sank.
 It’s a gut punch in the first minute of the movie, impossible to shake.

 And “Cries From Syria” doesn’t get any easier, because the footage Afineevsky has gathered and shot pulls no punches when it comes to depicting the awful toll that the fighting has taken on Syria’s citizens, and especially its children.

 Afineevsky’s “Winter on Fire,” which dealt with the citizen protests that toppled Ukraine’s president, has moments of real triumph (though a postscript about Putin’s plans for the country was sobering).
 In “Cries From Syria,” victories are small and triumph is nowhere to be found; as the title suggests, this is a howl of pain from a ravaged land.

 Truthfully, I’m not sure that I would say you should see “Cries From Syria”; the experience is, at times, that excruciating.
 But I can tell you that if you do see it, you won’t forget it.